narnaoot/narnaoot/README.md

 # Hi there!

 My name is Nabil Arnaoot and I live in San Francisco.
-After twenty years in tech, most recently as a Business Process Engineer at Apple, I'm earning an MS from Saint Mary's College in Business Analytics.
-I’m currently working on a practicum project mapping and analyzing internet access across the US.
+After twenty years in tech, most recently as a Business Process Engineer at Apple, I just finished an MS from Saint Mary's College in Business Analytics.
+My practicum project was mapping and analyzing internet access across the US.

 I like using data to solve problems and guide strategy, and I'm currently looking for work.
 Drop me a line if you have any cool projects you'd like to collaborate on!